 - enabling the private sector to develop an economically viable industry to sequester CO2 in the Gulf Coast area.

 Since 1998, GCCC has been a leader in research that facilitates a proactive response by energy-related businesses to reduce atmospheric release of CO2.
 GCCC has led or is in the process of conducting seven major field research projects to develop effective technologies to monitor retention of CO2 in the subsurface.
 In addition, GCCC has led a number of diverse projects including estimation of storage capacity, EOR screening and economic assessments, risk of leakage to water resources, assessment of pressure, and whole system integration.
-GCCC hosts STORE, a new training and education effort.
+GCCC hosts STORE, a training and education effort.

 For a historical look at how the GCCC has addressed the carbon question, please click here.